kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 * Check to make sure now the cluster can see the fed-node on fed-master, and its status changes to _Ready_.

 ```
-kubectl get nodes
+lmktfyctl get nodes
 NAME                LABELS              STATUS
 fed-node          name=fed-node-label     Ready
 ```
 * Deletion of nodes:

-To delete _fed-node_ from your kubernetes cluster, one should run the following on fed-master (Please do not do it, it is just for information):
+To delete _fed-node_ from your lmktfy cluster, one should run the following on fed-master (Please do not do it, it is just for information):

 ```
-$ kubectl delete -f node.json
+$ lmktfyctl delete -f node.json
 ```

 *You should be finished!*

 **The cluster should be running!
 Launch a test pod.**

-You should have a functional cluster, check out [101](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/examples/walkthrough/README.md)!
+You should have a functional cluster, check out [101](https://github.com/GoogleCloudPlatform/lmktfy/blob/master/examples/walkthrough/README.md)!